tencentyun/qcloud-documents/product/存储与CDN/对象存储 4.0/开发者工具/COS Browser 工具_intl.md

-## COS Browser (COS for PC)
+## cosbrowser (COS for PC)

-COS Browser makes it easy for users to upload and download data in a visualized manner.
+cosbrowser makes it easy for users to upload and download data in a visualized manner.

 ## Operating Environment